GoLearnToCode/kiei924-chi-w16/workbook/survival-1.md

 Even if you don't aspire to become a professional developer, you will work for companies that create digital products.
 This course is a great start for you, but you can't learn everything in 5 weeks.

-Knowing all of this, consider the following:
+Knowing all of this, **consider the following**:

-You’ll have to keep learning new things after this course ends.
-What should you try to learn now, so that you are able to learn more on your own?
+__What should you try to learn now, so that you are able to learn more on your own?__